 If you have an employment contract promising you job security, you may not be an at-will employee.
 In Minnesota, an employment contract may be written, oral, or implied.
 In the first two types of contracts, your employer makes oral or written promises not to fire you for a certain period of time without good cause.
 In an implied contract, your employer acts in a way that creates a reasonable expectation that you would continue to be employed.
 For example, if your employee handbook states that employees will be fired only for good cause, you may have an implied contract.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

 Wage and Hour Issues

-Under federal law, employees who work more than 40 hours a week may be eligible for overtime.
-Minnesota law provides for overtime if employees work more than 48 hours per week.
-Not every type of job is eligible for overtime, however.
+Under federal law, Minnesota employees who work more than 40 hours a week are eligible for overtime.
+Under Minnesota law, employees are eligible for overtime if they work more than 48 hours per week.

 Time Off Work

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Minnesota, these rights include: